apache/shardingsphere/document/en/content/06-sharding-jdbc/stress-test.md

 |The UPDATE for single table in single DB| 6682    | 6303               | 5.7%                       |
 |The INSERT for single table in single DB| 6855    | 6375               | 7%                         |

-### The performance test for different DBs and Tables in JDBC and Sharding-JDBC
+### Performance test for different DBs and Tables in JDBC and Sharding-JDBC

 | Operation | Two tables in single DB for JDBC | Two tables in each of two DBs for Sharding-JDBC | The improved performance percentage  |
 |:--------|:------------|:----------------------|:----------|